-The staff council is made up of teaching and support staff from both the primary and secondary schools.
-It functions in an advisory as well as policy-making capacity.
-Suggestions concerning regulations and other appropriate matters may be brought to the notice of staff council members.
+The Staff Council is made up of teaching and support staff from both the Primary and

+Secondary Schools.
+It functions in an advisory and policy-making capacity.
+Suggestions concerning regulations and other appropriate matters may be brought to the notice of Staff Council members.